 Michael is also an International Councillor of Emmaus International and Treasurer of Emmaus Europe.

 Michael brings significant experience of working in the public, private and voluntary sectors in a range of leadership roles, particularly in mental health, social care and housing.
 He first became involved with Emmaus in 2009 as a trustee at Emmaus Gloucestershire.
 He is committed to the values and beliefs of Emmaus and the work it does in the UK and worldwide with socially excluded and disadvantaged people, where each individual is recognised for what they can contribute regardless of social status and given the opportunity to succeed in what they do.

 Rod has had a long and varied career in education, consultancy and manufacturing in a wide range of roles.
-Becoming a Trustee with Emmaus Cornwall in 2019 is an opportunity to make a very real and positive difference to the lives of an important sector of our society and their families.
+Rod has been a trustee with Emmaus Cornwall since 2019 and believes it to be an opportunity to make a real and positive difference to the lives of an important sector in society as well as their families.

 Richard is a retired local government officer with 30 years of legal and governance experience.
-He has been a member of Emmaus Cornwall for nearly 10 years and recently became a trustee.
+He was a supporter of Emmaus Cornwall for nearly 10 years before becoming a trustee.
 He left his job with Cornwall Council to focus on writing a novel and to support charities and social enterprises.
-He is a member of the Working Group with Eden and sees this initiative as an exciting opportunity to partner with a national and global name and to make a significant attempt at addressing long term homelessness in Cornwall
+He is a member of the Working Group with Eden and believes that Emmaus Cornwall can make a significant attempt at addressing long-term homelessness in Cornwall.